Blaisorblade/pdbp.github.io/index.md

 `factorialOfNonZero` above uses

   - the `` `let` { ... } `in` { ... } `` program template capability of `trait Construction`.
-  - the atomic program fragment `multiply`
+  - the atomic program component `multiply`
-  - the composite program fragment `subtractOneAndThenFactorial`
+  - the composite program component `subtractOneAndThenFactorial`

 where